 Apply for Funding

-Pathways to Employment Grants Round – Now open
+2019 Pathways to Employment Grants Round – NOW CLOSED

-The Inner North Community Foundation funds projects that help vulnerable local people develop work and life skills.
+The flagship funding program of the Inner North Community Foundation funds projects that help vulnerable local people develop work and life skills and progress the journey to work.
 To see the types of projects we’ve funded in the past, see our Grant Recipients page.